AmirHasanFiroozi/digikala/README.md

 # **not complete yet**
-you should use 'cors unBlock' extension to correctly get data from API home page : "/" products page "/products"
+you should use 'cors unBlock' extension to correctly get data from API <br>
+home page : "/"<br>
+products page "/products"<br>